geraintpalmer/SAS-R/LabSheets/Week_03.md

 13. There is a common data format called 'csv' short for 'comma separated value'.
 There is a python library that allows for the easy use of this format when writing a lot of data to files.
 Watch the following video and experiment with this library.

-## Recurrence
+## Recursion

-14. **TICKABLE** Recurrence is an important technique in programming.
+14. **TICKABLE** Recursion is an important technique in programming.
 It often allows you to write code in a much more succinct way and is intimately linked to mathematics where sequences can be defined recursively.
 For example, consider:

     $$X_n=\begin{cases}
     1,& n=1\\